-AP French is a semester course that covers the equivalent of the fourth level of a high school French course.
-It includes aural/oral skills, reading comprehension, grammar, and composition.
-The AP French Language and Culture course is designed to provide students with varied opportunities to further develop their proficiency across the three communicative modes: interpersonal, interpretive, and presentational.
+This course covers the first three Advanced Placement themes and is intended as preparation for the AP exam.
+It includes aural and oral skills, reading comprehension, grammar, and composition.
+This course is designed to provide students with varied opportunities to further develop their proficiency across the three communicative modes: interpersonal, interpretive, and presentational.
 Students will use a thematic approach in their study of language and culture concepts and will be expected to use the target language exclusively in class.
-State regulations require AP students to take the College Board administered exam.
+Students should take Advanced Placement Chinese in the second semester.

+• AP Chinese 367900AW

+PREREQUISITE: Chinese 3.